GHOST-Aram/friendly-docs/eventz/docs/[id]/get.md

 ## GET `events/:id`

-This endpoint allows you to retrieve event details using a specified event ID.
+This endpoint allows the client to retrieve the details of an event using a specified event ID.

 ### Authorization
 All users, including anonymous users, can view event details.
 Authentication is therefore not required for this endpoint.

 ### Request
-To get the details of a event with a specific id, provide the id as a url parameter in the request url as shown below:
+Provide the event id as a url parameter in the url as shown below to fetch the details of an event:

 ```javascript
 /events/<eventId>
 ```

-#### Example
+**Example**

 ```javascript
 (async() =>{